 Our Analysis and Test Results

-The Joey was the most comfortable chair out of the eight in this review, and its wide, sturdy feet made it a great purchase for any environment.
-We would recommend this chair to any of our friends or family looking for a comfortable, portable camp chair at a very reasonable cost.
+The Joey ranks highly in comfort, and its wide, sturdy feet make it a great purchase for any environment.
+We would recommend this chair to any of our friends or family looking for a comfortable, portable camp chair at a reasonable cost.

-While the seat feels slightly more shallow than that of the Flexlite, the remarkable stability of this chair let us sink back and use up all the available space.
-The sides are slighter higher than the Flexlite's, but we felt snug and secure despite having slightly awkward arm positioning.
-One of our favorite qualities of this chair is the nice high seat.
-With your bum almost 11 inches off the ground, we had an easy time getting in and out of this chair, as opposed to many of the chairs we tested that sit very low to or directly on the ground.
+While this seat feels slightly more shallow than some other options in our review, the remarkable stability allows you to sink back and use up all the available space.
+The sides are relatively high, but this allows you to feel snug and secure despite the slightly awkward arm positioning.
+A favorite aspect of this chair is the nice high seat.
+With your bum almost 11 inches off the ground, it's easy to get in and out of the Joey, as opposed to many of the chairs we tested that sit very low to or directly on the ground.

 At 37 ounces, the Joey is not the heaviest in our review, but it's close.
-As a purely backpacking item, we think this chair is too heavy.
-If we needed something to carry far into the backcountry, we would opt for the Flexlite, whose 29-ounce weight was comparable to any of the taco chairs we tested.
-However, weight did not hold us back from believing in the Joey's ability to be an excellent camp or beach chair.
-It folds easily, compacts to nearly the same size as any of the other tent style chairs in this review, and can fit nicely in a backpack or beach bag.
-And while we may not be willing to carry it for miles on end, we do think it would make an excellent piece at your local climbing area as a belay seat or spot to rest in between laps on your favorite route.
+As a purely backpacking item, this chair is too heavy.
+If we needed something to carry far into the backcountry, there are a few great models that come in under 20 ounces.
+However, weight does not hold the Joey back from being an excellent camp or beach chair.
+It packs easily into a day pack or beach bag.
+And while carrying this chair for miles on end probably doesn't make sense, it's a solid piece to bring to your local climbing area as a belay seat or spot to rest in between laps on your favorite route.

-The Joey is the least expensive of the tent style chairs we tested for this review, and for that reason, we think it is an excellent value.
-It is widely versatile and very comfortable, especially when compared to its taco chair counterparts, and we would gladly recommend this to anyone looking for a well-rounded portable seat.
+The Joey is in the lower price range of the tent-style chairs we tested for this review, and for that reason, we think it offers excellent value.
+It is very comfortable, reliably stable, and we would gladly recommend it to anyone looking for a well-rounded portable seat.

-As the winner of our Top Pick for Car Camping Award, we realize we're deviating from the backpacking setting of this review just a little bit here.
-We just couldn't help but want to appreciate all of this product's great qualities, and we wouldn't be surprised if you got so attached to yours that you ended up schlepping it into the mountains.
-You can't put a price on comfort, and fortunately, you don't have to negotiate much with the TravelChair Joey.
-We're confident you'll make your friends jealous at your next picnic with this excellent buy.
+We realize we're deviating from the backpacking setting of this review just a little bit here.
+We just couldn't help but want to appreciate all of the great qualities of the Joey, and we wouldn't be surprised if you get so attached to yours that you do end up schlepping it into the mountains.
+It isn't the chair for you if you are looking for something ultralight to carry on backpacking trips, but we're confident you'll make your friends jealous at your next picnic with this excellent buy.